Surat: Post Independence

 After India gained independence on 15 August 1947, Surat became part of India.
 At that time it was a part of Bombay State.
 Later it became the part of Gujarat state.
 Along with Mumbai, Ahmedabad, Pune, Nagpur and Vadodara, Surat became one of the fast growing cities and major commercial and industrial centers of Western India.
 During the post-independence period, Surat has experienced considerable growth in industrial activities especially textiles and chemical along with trading activities.
-On 2 October 2007 Surat district was split into two by the creation of a new Tapi district, under the Surat District Re-organisation Act 2007.